 MLA Title Page

-Here how to format your MLA title page:
+Here are some tips from our writing team on how to format your research paper MLA title page:

 - This page is double spaced and the letters are centered.